Private university

+Across the world, different countries have different regulations regarding accreditation for private universities and as such, private universities are more common in some countries than in others.
+Some countries do not have any private universities at all.

 Africa

 Egypt

-Egypt currently has 20 public universities with about two million students and 23 private universities and 60,000 students.
+Egypt currently has 21 public universities with about two million students and 23 private universities with 60,000 students.

-Egypt has many private universities, including the American University in Cairo, the German University in Cairo, The British University in Egypt, the Arab Academy for Science, Technology and Maritime Transport, Misr University for Science and Technology, Misr International University, Future University in Egypt and Modern Sciences and Arts University.
+Egypt has many private universities including the American University in Cairo, the German University in Cairo, The British University in Egypt, the Arab Academy for Science, Technology and Maritime Transport, Misr University for Science and Technology, Misr International University, Future University in Egypt and the Modern Sciences and Arts University.

-In addition to the state-funded, national and private universities in Egypt (List of universities in Egypt), international university institutions were founded in the New Administrative Capital, which are hosting branches of Universities from abroad.
-Among such university institutions are The Knowledge Hub (TKH) and European Universities in Egypt (EUE).
+In addition to the state-funded national and private universities in Egypt, international university institutions were founded in the New Administrative Capital and are hosting branches of Universities from abroad.
+The Knowledge Hub (TKH) and European Universities in Egypt (EUE) are among these institutions.

 Ethiopia

-Traditional higher institution in Ethiopia is embraced by the Ethiopian Orthodox Tewahedo Church doctrine.
-Modern higher education probably traced back during Emperor Haile Selassie regime with the first university University College of Addis Ababa, now called the Addis Ababa University (AAU) formed in 1950.
+The Ethiopian Orthodox Tewahedo Church doctrine embraces traditional higher institutions in Ethiopia.
+Modern higher education could be traced back to the regime of Emperor Haile Selassie, with the first university, the University College of Addis Ababa (now called the Addis Ababa University or AAU), formed in 1950.
 In 1954, the Haramaya University opened.

-As of 2022, there are 83 private universities, and 42 public universities, and more than 35 institution of higher learning.
-There are 16,305 students enrolled in the whole higher education.
+As of 2022, there are 83 private universities, 42 public universities, and more than 35 institutions of higher learning.

 Ghana

-There were few private universities in Ghana before the beginning of the 21st century.
-But since then, Ghana has seen a flood of the establishment of private universities and colleges, which is a reflection of the country's stable governance, and the pace of economic growth.
-Most of these universities are not known to be sponsored by foreign corporate organisations and government universities, and the aim is to avoid the Ghanaian government's excessive payment of bond which is a requirement for all foreign institutions endeavouring to operate businesses in the country.
-Almost all the private universities in Ghana have a similar kind of academic discipline, like business administration, human resource, accounting, information technology, etc., which are offered by universities like Ashesi, Regent, Valley View, Ghana Telecom, and others.
-The recent discovery of oil and gas in commercial quantities has influenced the development of oil and gas management courses within the private universities' curricula.
+There were a few private universities in Ghana before the beginning of the 21st century.
+However, since then, Ghana has seen a surge in the establishment of private universities and colleges – a reflection of the country's stable governance and the pace of economic growth.
+Most of these universities are not known to be sponsored by foreign corporate organizations or government universities, and the aim is to avoid the Ghanaian government's excessive payment of bonds, which is a requirement for all foreign institutions endeavoring to operate businesses in the country.
+Almost all the private universities in Ghana focus on similar areas of academic study, including business administration, human resources, accounting, information technology, and related fields, which are offered by universities like Ashesi, Regent, Valley View, Ghana Telecom, and others.
+In addition, the recent discovery of oil and gas in commercial quantities has influenced the development of oil and gas management courses within the private universities' curricula.

+Kenya

+The Commission for Higher Education in Kenya is the institution responsible for acknowledging universities as private.
+There are currently 33 private universities in Kenya.

 Libya

-Libya has number of recognised private education institutions and universities, approved by the Ministry of Higher Education, ranked and qualified to specialise in academic programs in Business Administration, Computer Science, Law, Medicine and Humanitarian.
-These institutions include:
+Libya has several recognized private education institutions and universities that the Ministry of Higher Education has approved.
+They are ranked and qualified to specialize in academic programs in Business Administration, Computer Science, Law, Medicine, and Humanitarianism.